gicait/centroid-unet/README.md

 ### How to Use

 Input data are RGB satellite images.
 Target data can be given as JSON files with list of centroids points in each satellite image tiles.
-First Gaussians are generated around lists of centroids points, then images are generated as targets for the model during preprocessing steps.
+First Gaussians are generated around lists of centroids points, then images are generated as targets for the model during preprocessing steps (*/code/DataUtils.py*).
 If we use centroids as it is without Gaussians, training process will be challenging.
 Using Gaussians instead of just centroids make training process more stable.
 Radius of the Gaussian (in pixels) can be modified depending on the application to minimize overlapping.
 As example, in case of agriculture plot centroid case study, large radius can be used because typically agriculture plots are larger.
 On the other hand, small radius is recommended for building centroid case study.
-Sample data is also given with this repository.
+Sample data is also given with this repository (*/code/data/MassachBuilding/*).

-Our model is U-Net architecture which was written in Keras with Tensorflow backend.
+Our model is U-Net architecture which was written in Keras with Tensorflow backend (*/code/Model.py*).
 You can modify the model according to your requirement as well.

 ### Libraries used
 - numpy